 11.4 Disclosure of results of internal investigation

 In most instances, a company will have to make expansive disclosures regarding its internal investigations to get full co-operation credit.
-The DOJ recently issued guidance through the Yates Memorandum36 and the FCPA Pilot Program37 that explicitly state that companies will have to self-report on both the results of internal investigations and on individual misconduct to receive any co-operation credit.
+The DOJ has issued guidance in the Justice Manual that explicitly states that companies will have to self-report on both the results of internal investigations and on individual misconduct to receive any co-operation credit.
 Whether such thorough disclosures are in the best interest of the company is something that will need to be determined in a timely manner.

 11.4.1 Self-reporting of misconduct not yet known to regulators

 A company’s decision as to whether to self-report is often complicated.
 There may be opportunities for a company to internally address misconduct without it coming to light.
 However, it can be very difficult for a company to keep its misdeeds from being disclosed to the relevant authorities.
 Whistleblower rewards provide incentives for employees to report misconduct.
 Federal statute provides protections for whistleblowers, and in 2017 the SEC imposed financial penalties on financial institutions that attempt to prohibit employees from seeking those bounties.
 Disgruntled employees can report corporate misconduct as retaliation, to attempt to prevent prosecution of themselves or simply because they do not feel that the corporate is handling the issue appropriately via its internal process.
 In the United Kingdom, broadly speaking, those working in the field of financial services are subject to suspicious activity reporting obligations.
 This means that banks, accountants and transactional lawyers must make reports to the authorities of suspicions of money laundering (including acquiring assets which may be tainted by fraud or corruption).
 A failure to make a report is a criminal offence – as is tipping off the subject of the report (which in some instances may be the individual’s own client).
-Investigative journalism and NGOs also continue to be an important source of information for regulators – as the recent ‘Panama Papers’ scandal has shown.38
+Investigative journalism and NGOs also continue to be important sources of information for regulators – as the recent ‘Panama Papers’ scandal has shown.

 A failure to self-report misconduct before it becomes otherwise known to the authorities can have a significant impact on the resolution of the corporate investigation.
-The US Attorneys’ Manual (which governs the conduct of assistant US Attorneys during the course of civil and criminal investigations, including FCPA investigations) (USAM) has recently been revised to provide that:39
+The Justice Manual (which governs the conduct of assistant US Attorneys during the course of civil and criminal investigations, including FCPA investigations) provides that:

 Even in the absence of a formal program, prosecutors may consider a corporation’s timely and voluntary disclosure, both as an independent factor and in evaluating the company’s overall cooperation and the adequacy of the corporation’s compliance program and its management’s commitment to the compliance program.
 However, prosecution may be appropriate notwithstanding a corporation’s voluntary disclosure.
 Such a determination should be based on a consideration of all the factors set forth in these Principles.

-The Deferred Prosecution Agreements Code of Practice (DPA Code) issued by the SFO and CPS40 indicates that to be eligible for a DPA, a company will likely have to voluntarily report any misconduct within a reasonable time of becoming aware of it – and prior to it becoming known to the authorities.
+The Deferred Prosecution Agreements Code of Practice (DPA Code) issued by the SFO and CPS indicates that, to be eligible for a DPA, a company will likely have to report voluntarily any misconduct within a reasonable time of becoming aware of it – and prior to it becoming known to the authorities.
 In fact, in both of the previous DPA cases, the companies self-reported their misconduct to the SFO in circumstances where the SFO had no prior knowledge of the misconduct and, in all likelihood, would not have learnt about the misconduct if the company had not self-reported.

 11.4.2 Production of reports of investigation

 To obtain co-operation credit, prosecuting and government agencies require that companies provide the complete factual findings of an internal investigation, including relevant source documents.
-The USAM recognises ‘the sort of cooperation that is most valuable to resolving allegations of misconduct by a corporation and its officers, directors, employees, or agents is disclosure of the relevant facts concerning such misconduct.’41 The Yates Memorandum notes that
+The Justice Manual recognises ‘the sort of cooperation that is most valuable to resolving allegations of misconduct by a corporation and its officers, directors, employees, or agents is disclosure of the relevant facts concerning such misconduct.’

-The FCPA Pilot Program requires that to receive credit for voluntary self-disclosure, a company must disclose all relevant facts.
-Similarly, the DPA Code provides that co-operation will include ‘providing a report in respect of any internal investigation including source documents.’42
+Similarly, the DPA Code provides that co-operation will include ‘providing a report in respect of any internal investigation including source documents.’

 In the United Kingdom, there is currently much debate over the production of the first accounts of witnesses, which may have been taken by investigating attorneys.
 The SFO’s preference is that these are taken so that legal privilege does not apply.
 It also indicates that it does not consider all privilege claims over interview materials to be made out under English law and until the Court of Appeal’s decision in The Director of the Serious Fraud Office v.
 Eurasian Natural Resources Corporation (ENRC), was actively challenging such assertions.
 Where a valid claim for privilege exists, co-operation credit will be given for the disclosure of interview memoranda.
 A failure to disclose will be considered co-operation neutral.
-As Alun Milford, SFO General Counsel, has recently said, ‘if a company’s assertion of privilege is well-made out, then we will not hold that against the company: to do otherwise would be inconsistent with the substantive protection privilege offers.’44 In the two UK cases in which the court has approved DPAs, the company made oral disclosure only of the content of witness interviews.
+As Alun Milford, then SFO General Counsel, has previously said, ‘[i]f a company’s assertion of privilege is well-made out, then we will not hold that against the company: to do otherwise would be inconsistent with the substantive protection privilege offers.’
+In two of the UK cases in which the court has approved DPAs, the company made oral disclosure only of the content of witness interviews.
 However, Rolls-Royce chose to provide the interview memoranda to the SFO – even though it considered the memoranda to be privileged – on the basis of a limited waiver of privilege.
 This was another way Rolls-Royce used the voluntary disclosure of documents to counterbalance its failure to voluntarily disclose the misconduct.
 Other materials voluntarily provided to the SFO by Rolls-Royce included regular reports on the findings of the internal investigations; unfiltered access to the ‘digital repositories or email containers’ for over 100 past and present employees; general access to hard-copy documents at Rolls-Royce; and key documents identified by the internal investigations.
 Finally, Rolls-Royce held off interviewing potential witnesses until the SFO had the chance to do so.
 How a company makes its employees available to investigating authorities is important, and this chapter will now turn to this issue.

 11.4.3 Identification of witnesses to authorities